oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 is an object reference and, if so,  what the object's class is.
 Given a valid object reference it is always possible to print the contents of the `String` referenced from the hub's name field.

+Note that as a consequence, this allows every object observed by the debugger to be downcast to its dynamic type. i.e. even if the debugger only sees the static type of e.g. java.nio.file.Path we can easily downcast to the dynamic type, which might be a subtype such as `jdk.nio.zipfs.ZipPath`, thus making it possible to inspect fields that we would not be able to observe from the static type alone.

 First the value is cast to an object reference.
 Then a path expression is used to dereference through the the `hub` field and the `hub`'s name field to the `byte[]` value array located in the name `String`.